zhonyu555/PrusaSlicer/doc/Managing Printers and Material Profiles.md

-# Managing Printers and Material Profiles.mb
+# Managing Printers and Material Profiles

 The goal of this article is to serve as a reference to manage local printer and material profiles used in PrusaSlicer.
 This entails how to backup, restore, add, and remove any and all profiles you may have (in bulk).